50.000 CONTINUING MEDICAL EDUCATION:

 65.994 Dextromethorphan Abuse in Adolescents:

-MSSNY supports regulation and/or legislation which would mandate that dextromethorphan-containing products be placed behind pharmacy counters to prevent abuse in adolescents.
-(HOD 2007-150)
+MSSNY supports policy that dextromethorphan-containing products be placed behind pharmacy counters to prevent abuse in adolescents.
+(HOD 2007-150; Modified and Reaffirmed HOD 2017)

 MSSNY supports efforts of federal and state agencies to permit properly trained and qualified practicing physicians to engage in the independent treatment of opioid dependent patients who have attained behavioral and social stability under standard treatment.
 (Council 9/7/00; Modified and reaffirmed HOD 2014)